moaiadmhanna/TWMailerPro/ReadMe.md

 - Ensures security by persisting blacklisted IPs across server restarts.

 ## Features
-- **Login**: Send messages to other users and save them in the recipient's directory.
+- **Login**: Authenticate users by verifying credentials against an LDAP server.
 - **Send Messages**: Send messages to other users and save them in the recipient's directory.
 - **List Messages**: View all messages in your own inbox (directory).
-- **Read Messages**: Read specific messages from specific users in your own directory.
+- **Read Messages**: Read specific messages in your own directory.
-- **Delete Messages**: Delete specific messages from specific users in your own directory.
+- **Delete Messages**: Delete specific messages from your own directory.

 ## User Input
 Here are the possible user inputs for the TwMailerPro system: